-Who you have as a manger will also dictate the order of your day to an enormous extent.
+Who you have as a manager will also dictate the order of your day to an enormous extent.
 Unless your firm is highly regimented, your day will largely run at their discretion.

 One of the great parts of consulting is the morning.
 Making the most of the hotel’s resources is usually a very nice start.

 Next, breakfast.
-This will hopefully be a buffet which speaks for itself.
+This will hopefully be a buffet that speaks for itself.